prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 Continuous local DoF
 --------------------

-The optional local_dof parameter enables constructing a :class:`~casm.xtal.Prim` which includes continuous local DoF (DoF associated with a particular site).
+The optional local_dof parameter enables constructing a :class:`~libcasm.xtal.Prim` which includes continuous local DoF (DoF associated with a particular site).
 There is no effect if local_dof is empty.
-If not empty, the value local_dof[b] is a list of :class:`~casm.xtal.DoFSetBasis` objects describing the continuous local DoF allowed on the b-th basis site.
+If not empty, the value local_dof[b] is a list of :class:`~libcasm.xtal.DoFSetBasis` objects describing the continuous local DoF allowed on the b-th basis site.

 This section provides examples construting a prim with: